-Voyage-Air Guitar believes that every guitar player should be able to take their instrument anywhere - wherever there’s musical needs or inspiration.
+At Voyage Air Guitar we believe that every guitar player should be able to take their instrument anywhere – wherever there’s musical needs or inspiration.
 Bicycling.
 Hiking.
 Airline travel.
 An afternoon at the park.
 Alone on the beach, composing music to the sound of the wind and the waves.
 Or the simple joy of a sing-along, with good friends around a campfire.

 We also believe that traveling with a guitar shouldn’t be an obstacle, or require a musician to downgrade their instrument to a miniature size or shape.
 All Voyage-Air guitars are full-size, performance-level instruments that fold in half for easy portability.
-The Voyage-Air Guitar is truly The Future of Guitar Travel™.
+Voyage-Air – the future is unfolding.

 Voyage-Air Guitar started as a cool idea, in a small guitar shop in northern California.
 Over the past five years, we have carefully engineered and developed the details of the ‘folding guitar.’
 We have established a variety of patents for our acoustic and electric guitar designs.
 We have grown to a fully functioning manufacturing and distribution company, with over 200 active dealers in the US, Asia, Australia and Europe.

 Everyone who works at Voyage-Air Guitar plays or loves the guitar.
 We all have a fascination with the world of music, and enjoy the new relationships that we develop on a daily basis.
 Our jobs bring us closer together with new artists, other guitar builders and an incredible array of industry colleagues.
 Every day, we’re reminded why we love this business.
 It’s a passion that’s built into every Voyage-Air guitar.

 Since 1972, Harvey Leach has been making guitars – building a total of 350 guitars, mostly flattops with about 20 archtops and electrics.
 He has been living in California since 1984, when he moved from his native Vermont.